Multibagger railway stock in news today, here's why

-Shares of Rail Vikas Nigam Ltd (RVNL) are in news today after the railway firm said it has incorporated a wholly owned subsidiary company in Saudi Arabia on October 18 this year.
-The multibagger railway stock slipped 2.42% on Monday to end at 465.65 on BSE.
-Total 1.60 lakh shares of RVNL changed hands amounting to a turnover of Rs 7.51 crore.
-Market cap of RVNL slipped to Rs 97,088 crore on BSE.
+Shares of Rail Vikas Nigam Ltd (RVNL) are in news today as the firm has emerged as the lowest bidder for a project worth Rs 270 crore from Maharashtra Metro Rail Corporation.
+The project involves the construction of 10 elevated metro stations.
+In the previous session, the multibagger railway stock rose 1.21% to Rs 479.50 on BSE.
+Total 2.33 lakh shares of RVNL changed hands amounting to a turnover of Rs 11.21 crore.
+Market cap of RVNL stood at Rs 99,976 crore on BSE.
 RVNL shares have a one-year beta of 1.4, indicating high volatility during the period.

-In terms of technicals, the relative strength index (RSI) of RVNL stands at 36.3, signaling it's trading neither in the overbought nor in the oversold zone.
-Rail Vikas Nigam shares are trading lower than the 5 day, 10 day, 20 day, 30 day, 50 day and 100 day but higher than the 150 day and 200 day moving averages.
-RVNL stock has logged multibagger returns of 1188% in two years and risen 177% in a year.
+In terms of technicals, the relative strength index (RSI) of RVNL stands at 38.7, signaling it's trading neither in the overbought nor in the oversold zone.
+Rail Vikas Nigam shares are trading lower than the 10 day, 20 day, 30 day, 50 day, 100 day but higher than the 5 day, 100 day, 150 day and 200 day moving averages.

-"It is hereby informed that, Rail Vikas Nigam Limited (RVNL) has incorporated a Wholly Owned Subsidiary Company “Company Rail Vikas Nigam Ltd. (ONE PARTNER)” in Saudi Arabia on 18.10.2024.
-The Certificate of Registration of the Company received on 21.10.2024," said RVNL.
+"Rail Vikas Nigam Limited emerges as the Lowest Bidder (L1) from Maharashtra Metro Rail Corporation Limited for “construction of : (a) elevated metro stations seven nos. in reach 3a, namely- (1) hingna mount view, (2) rajiv nagar, (3) wanadongri, (4) apmc, (5) raipur, (6) hingna bus station, (7) hingna (b) elevated metro stations three nos. in reach 4a, namely- (1) pardi (2) kapsi khurd (3) transport nagar of nmrp phase-2," said RVNL in a communication to the bourses.

 RVNL is an executing arm of Indian Railways and works for and on behalf of the ministry for projects assigned to it for execution.
 It works on a turnkey basis and undertakes the full cycle of project development from conceptualisation to commissioning including stages of design, preparation of estimates, calling and award of contracts, project and contract management.